My experience volunteering in Ecuador

 Four more weeks to go for me!

-I already know for sure I am coming back to Ecuador, this country has something which I cannot describe but it makes me feel happy!
+I already know for sure I am coming back to Ecuador, this country has something that I cannot describe but it makes me feel happy!
 The nature is amazing.
 I went to Banos two weeks ago and had the time of my life there.
-Did the crazy San Fransisco bridgejump which was definitely the most scary thing I ever did in my life but it was worth it, what an adrenaline rush!
-Furthermore I went canyoning, did the route de Cascadas where I saw the Rio Verde waterval which is breathtaking big and strong and so beautiful.
+Did the crazy San Fransisco bridge jump which was definitely the most scary thing I ever did in my life but it was worth it, what an adrenaline rush!
+Furthermore, I went canyoning and did the route de Cascadas where I saw the Rio Verde Waterval which is breathtaking big and strong and so beautiful.

-Everything in this country is just so beautiful that even sitting in the bus for 5 hours is nice to do.
+Everything in this country is just so beautiful that even sitting on the bus for 5 hours is nice to do.

-The people love the horsetours it and for it is such an awesome experience to be a tourguide, people really depend on you being good at what you do, you have the responsibility to be calm, relaxed, attentive and informative.
-The best thing so far was a lady who was really scared of horses in general, in the end she was relaxed on the horses and it made her so happy.
+The people love the horse tours and it is such an awesome experience to be a tour guide, people really depend on you being good at what you do, you have the responsibility to be calm, relaxed, attentive and informative.
+The best thing so far was a lady who was really scared of horses in general, at the end she was relaxed on the horses and it made her so happy.
 For her, it was such a big step to make and I am proud I could help her overcome her fear.
-I learn so much doing this job and I know this experience will be of importance for the decisions I will make in the future.
+I learned so much doing this job and I know this experience will be of importance for the decisions I will make in the future.
 I am so glad I decided to do this and I actually regret booking a round flight but hey, I am young and after my bachelors’ I am sure: I will come back to this amazing country.